michaelmalick/phd-thesis/notes-discuss.md

 # Main thesis conclusion

-* The results presented here strongly suggest that climatic and ocean processes can impact salmon populations simultaneously through multiple ecological pathways and that the relative importance of these pathways is non-stationary through space.
+* Together, the results presented in this thesis strongly suggest that climatic and ocean processes can impact salmon populations simultaneously through multiple environmental pathways and that the relative importance of these pathways may be non-stationary through space.

 * My research suggests that climatic and ocean processes can impact higher-trophic-level species via simultaneously operating environmental